 When someone acts in a reckless or negligent manner, they can cause severe harm to others around them.
 If you or a loved one has been hurt in an accident, you need dependable representation who will stand up for you.
-Ashwin Madia, our Minnesota personal injury lawyer, protects the rights of those who have been hurt because of negligence.
-Ashwin can help you fight for the compensation you deserve.
+Our Minnesota personal injury lawyer protects the rights of those who have been hurt because of negligence.
+We can help you fight for the compensation you deserve.

 After an accident where you’ve sustained injuries and losses, you may find yourself with significant medical bills and calls from the insurance company.
-When you have Ashwin and his experienced on your side, you can leave all of that to him.
-He’ll deal with the communication and financial costs of the accident and do everything possible to secure your financial future.
+When you have Madia Newville and our experience on your side, you can leave all of that to us.
+We’ll deal with the communication and financial costs of the accident and do everything possible to secure your financial future.

 Often, an insurance company may be involved after the accident.
 For example, you need to alert the insurance company after a car accident.
 The company may offer you a settlement for your injuries.
 However, if you accept the settlement, you may find that it doesn’t adequately cover the costs of your damages.